JCTRoth/MS_Prefix_Calculator/README.md

 Use ! to calculat factorials.

-"Check Fixed Prime Number" checks if a pre coded big fixed number, if it has the features of a prime number.
-This was done to test implementation of an async task.
+"Check Fixed Prime Number" checks if a pre coded big number has the features of a prime number.
+This was done to test the implementation of an async task.

 ![Calc1](/img/prefix1.png)